We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Side effect focus

 Learn more about some of the side effects Wegovy may cause.
-In addition to the information below, you can refer to this article about Wegovy’s side effects.
+In addition to the information below, you can refer to this in-depth side effects article.

 Boxed warning